WatForm/portus-evaluation/README.md

 1. Setup - run `make` to set up the models.
 The Makefile does the following:

-    a) Create the expert-models directory and download the expert models into that directory via `./get-expert-models.sh`
-    These models are the set of expert-models chosen for the paper:
+    a) Create the expert-models directory and download the expert models into that directory These models are the set of expert-models chosen for the paper:
     Elias Eid and Nancy A. Day.
 Static profiling Alloy models.
 IEEE Transactions on Software Engineering (IEEE TSE), 49(2):743--759, February 2023. [https://ieeexplore.ieee.org/document/9744446]

+    b) Remove unneeded, non-Alloy files

+    c) Update the syntax used in these models for Alloy 6

-    b) Remove expert models that Portus does not support (for reasons listed in comments in this script) via `./remove-unsupported.sh`
+    d) Remove expert models that Portus does not support (for reasons listed in comments in this script)

-    c) Update the syntax used in these models for Alloy 6 via `cd expert-models; ../fix-models.sh`
+    e) Create a txt file with a list of the top-level .als files supported in models-supported.tzt

-    At any point you can wipe out the set of models via `make clean`.
+    At any point you can wipe out all downloaded/generated files via `make clean`.

 3. Environment Setup